bnoguchi/mongoose-auth/README.md

 enables you to easily check that a user is logged in before passing a request along to the given url handler.

-We hope to support all of the following logins eventually:
+We hope to support all of the following logins eventually (list borrowed from OmniAuth):

 - OAuth
   - 37signals ID